 There are significant changes to termination rights under the legislation.

 Firstly, termination rights only apply in respect of the requirements for a direction to the proposed relevant contract.

 PAMDA currently involves a two step process relating to the giving of a proposed relevant contract, together with relevant directions to the Warning Statement, etc, and then a second step to give a further direction once a contract is signed and becomes a relevant contract.
-The second step has now been removed.
+The second phase has now been removed.

 If rights to terminate for non-compliance are not exercised within the 90 day period then the contract will remain binding upon the parties.
-This provides greater certainty for sellers with longer term contracts.

 Elimination of the Second Round